Skin lesion of blastomycosis

 This infection is treated with antifungal drugs such as amphotericin B, itraconazole, ketoconazole, or fluconazole.
 Either oral or intravenous (directly in the vein) drugs are used, depending on the form and stage of the disease.

-What happens depends on the form of blastomycosis and the individual's immune system.
-In immunosuppressed individuals, long-term treatment may be required to prevent symptoms from coming back.
+What happens depends on the form of blastomycosis and the person's immune system.
+People with a suppressed immune system may need long-term treatment to prevent symptoms from coming back.

 - Abscesses (pockets of pus)

-- Additional (secondary) skin infection caused by bacteria
+- Another (secondary) skin infection caused by bacteria

-- Complications related to medications (for instance, amphotericin B can have severely unpleasant side effects)
+- Complications related to medicines (for instance, amphotericin B can have severe side effects)

 - Spontaneously draining nodules

 Some of the skin problems caused by blastomycosis can be similar to skin problems caused by other illnesses.
-Tell your doctor if you develop any worrisome skin problems.
+Tell your heath care provider if you develop any worrisome skin problems.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.